Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 Thanks.

-In any case, uh, I I wanted to let you know that uh last week I participated in Man on the Street with ABC News.
+In any case, I wanted to let you know that last week I participated in Man on the Street with ABC News.

-And um, she asked me about the news babe, asked me about flatline economic news.
+And she asked me about the news, Babe, asked me about flatline economic news.

-And um she I reminded her that economies are generally cyclical, not linear, with a natural rise and fall.
+And I reminded her that economies are generally cyclical, not linear, with a natural level of rise and fall.

-And she seemed uh visibly annoyed when I said that.
+And she seemed visibly annoyed when I said that.

-So she pressed me on several other issues, you know, mortgage uh prior mortgages, gas prices, unemployment.
+So she pressed me on several other issues, you know, mortgages, gas prices, unemployment.

-And without knowing that I was a grad student of EIB Institute of Advanced Conservative Studies, excuse me.
+And without knowing that I was a grad student of the Institute of Higher Advanced Conservative Studies, excuse me.

-And how come Honda Insights get 70 miles per gallon aren't selling on hotcakes?
+And how come Honda Insights that get 70 miles per gallon aren't selling on hot cakes?

-And I suggested the logical solution, of course, drill and war and everywhere else, build more refineries and nuclear plants until Al Gore.
+And I suggested the logical solution, of course, drill Anwar and everywhere else, build more refineries and nuclear plants until Al Gore invented.

 You're calling to tell us this because they didn't use any of what you said.

-And I told her that, you know, it's not my fault or Bush's fault, that some people buy more car or bust them they can afford to fill up the gas.
+And I told her that, you know, it's not my fault or Bush's fault that some people buy more car bus than they can afford to fill up with gas.

-But my guess is you're describing this woman like she was perplexed totally by what you were saying.
+But my guess is you're describing this woman when she was perplexed totally by what you were saying.

 Is that what you said?